JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_report_210370190/index.md

 #### Usage

-Here `MADDPGManager` is used for simultaneous games, or you can add an [action-related wrapper](https://juliareinforcementlearning.org/docs/rlenvs/#ReinforcementLearningEnvironments.ActionTransformedEnv-Tuple{Any}) to the sequential game to drop the dummy action of other players.
-And there is one [experiment](https://juliareinforcementlearning.org/docs/experiments/experiments/Policy%20Gradient/JuliaRL_MADDPG_KuhnPoker/#JuliaRL\\_MADDPG\\_KuhnPoker) `JuliaRL_MADDPG_KuhnPoker` as one usage example, which tests the algorithm on the Kuhn Poker game.
-Since the Kuhn Poker is one sequential game, I wrap the game just like the following:
+Here `MADDPGManager` is used for the environments of [`SIMULTANEOUS`](https://juliareinforcementlearning.org/docs/rlbase/#ReinforcementLearningBase.SIMULTANEOUS) and continuous action space(see the blog [Diagonal Gaussian Policies](https://spinningup.openai.com/en/latest/spinningup/rl_intro.html#stochastic-policies)), or you can add an [action-related wrapper](https://juliareinforcementlearning.org/docs/rlenvs/#ReinforcementLearningEnvironments.ActionTransformedEnv-Tuple{Any}) to the environment to ensure it can work with the algorithm.
+There is one [experiment](https://juliareinforcementlearning.org/docs/experiments/experiments/Policy%20Gradient/JuliaRL_MADDPG_KuhnPoker/#JuliaRL\\_MADDPG\\_KuhnPoker) `JuliaRL_MADDPG_KuhnPoker` as one usage example, which tests the algorithm on the Kuhn Poker game.
+Since the Kuhn Poker is one [`SEQUENTIAL`](ReinforcementLearningBase.SEQUENTIAL) game with discrete action space(see also the blog [Diagonal Gaussian Policies](https://spinningup.openai.com/en/latest/spinningup/rl_intro.html#stochastic-policies)), I wrap the environment just like the following:
 ```Julia
 wrapped_env = ActionTransformedEnv(
         StateTransformedEnv(